PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonSwSh/DateSpam-YCommGlitch.md

 ## Credits

 - Guide author: jw
-- Thanks to the following users for advice on activating this glitch: ghostassassinno1, Kuroneko/Mysticial, Patrick (vxrmillion)
+- Thanks to the following people for advice regarding this glitch: ghostassassinno1, Kuroneko/Mysticial, Patrick (vxrmillion)

 <hr>